 Arkansas Medical Marijuana Advocates Want More Cultivation Facilities

-If you’re an Arkansas medical marijuana patient, you may have noticed that your medicine is pretty costly.
+If you’re a current Arkansas medical marijuana card holding patient, you may have noticed that your medicine is pretty costly.
 Local cannabis advocates are pushing for a simple solution: more cultivation facilities.
 It’s yet to be seen whether increased cultivation will result in lower prices, but if data from neighboring Oklahoma is any indication, the answer is a resounding yes.

 Why Marijuana Costs More in Arkansas

 Nationwide, medical marijuana costs $10 to $15 per gram on average, but Arkansas patients are sometimes paying in excess of $20 per gram.
 The problem amounts to supply and demand.
 There are only five cultivation facilities in the state, and only three of those facilities are actively distributing product to the state’s licensed dispensaries.
 When you consider that there are about 40,000 medical marijuana patients, it’s easy to see why supply-and-demand would be an issue.

 Though Oklahoma has far more registered patients (about 200,000), it also has far more cultivators to keep up with the demand.
 The city of Poteau, Oklahoma, alone has 27 licensed growers, almost six times as many as in all of Arkansas.